What Landlords Should Know About Move-out Letters

 How to Prepare a Move-out Checklist

-Before a tenant leaves the unit, the landlord can issue a move-out checklist listing the duties of the tenant.
+Before a tenant leaves the unit, the landlord or property manager can issue a move-out checklist listing the duties of the tenant.
 It may differ based on the type of rental unit.
 The checklist informs the tenants what they must fulfill to receive the refund of the security deposit in full.

 Landlords must be aware of the difference between damages caused by normal wear and tear and damages resulting from tenant abuse or neglect.
 They’re not allowed to deduct repair fees or replacement charges on damage attributed to normal use.